 • Steve, in July, 2017, obtained a favorable result for two executives and shareholders of a government contractor sued by their company for business torts, including breach of fiduciary duty and conspiracy.
 Despite being sued for millions of dollars, Steve’s clients, after filing counterclaims and obtaining favorable preliminary rulings from the Court, received a seven-figure settlement in their favor.

-• In November, 2015, Steve filed a lawsuit on behalf of a major airline manufacturer that resulted in the defendant making an immediate half-million-dollar concession in exchange for dismissal of the lawsuit.
+• In November, 2015, Steve filed a lawsuit on behalf of a major airline manufacturer that resulted in the defendant making an immediate half-million-dollar concession.

 • In June, 2015, Steve filed suit on behalf of a Delaware LLC against seven defendants alleging, among other counts, conspiracy and breach of fiduciary duty under Delaware law.
 The Court denied the defendants’ challenge to seventeen of the counts against them, and the case subsequently settled.